Worldwide, a trillion single-use plastic bags are used each year, nearly 2 million each minute.

 The true test of a complete, pure edification can be conducted only in the battles of life which pull a man down.
 And we, here at Cambridge have witnessed such paramount and persuasive methodologies which are fully utilised to whet prodigious personalities, sensible scholars, wondrous wizards and incessant scholars.

-Furthermore,the school has been effusing bountiful beams of enlightenment over all its students for over a decade now.The school is committed to nurturing all aspects of a child- physical, social, emotional and intellectual.
+Furthermore,the school has been effusing bountiful beams of enlightenment over all its students for a nubmer of years now.The school is committed to nurturing all aspects of a child- physical, social, emotional and intellectual.
 A balanced education is yielded to all its students by helping them to excel in the fields of academics, sports, arts and service.
 Confidence to face the world without any fears illuminates the face of each and every Cambridgian.

 The Cambridge team accentuates learning outside the box.mThe students are emboldened to be passionate for knowledge and genuinely revel in all of their tasks.
 The main aim of the school is to develop children who are future-savvy.
 Learning can neither start nor end with a school but it is a perennial process which commences from the cradle and terminates at grave.
 And the kids here at Cambridge are being carved with such miraculous traits that when they leave school, a cataclysmic change would in-dubiously be brought wherever their footsteps would lead them.Cambridge focuses on constructing a peaceful world which has no boundaries, where all are treated as equals and whose all citizens are endowed with adroit abilities and a certain savoir-faire which will become the pillars of a flourishing economy.